-Upon applying, you must pay the Application Fee (US$75) and depending on your status and situation you may need to pay for additional fees like the F-1 Form I-20 processing fee (US$100) and the optional Notary Fee (US$10).
+Upon applying, you must pay the Application Fee (US$175) and the optional Notary Fee (US$10).
 Once you are accepted into the program and are enrolled for classes, you will then be invoiced for tuition.
 We offer monthly payment plans to make studying with us convenient and affordable!
-Fees are subject to change without prior notice, visit our Schedule of Fees webpage.
+Fees are subject to change without prior notice, visit our Fees & Payment page.

 The total cost of attendance may vary depending on how many credits are transferred into the IAU program as well as a few other factors.
 Tuition is billed at the time students register for course(s) for each term.
 IAU reserves the right to change tuition rates.
 Example tuition fee calculations are listed below.
-Visit the Schedule of Fees webpage for a list of fees.
+Visit the Schedule of Fees & Make A Payment page for a list of fees.

 Tuition Per Term Example: